 Essential Items for the Moving Day

-Moving is a process that requires long-term planning.
+Moving is a process that requires long-term planning, especially if you’re relocating from Los Angeles to Dallas because settling in will require a lot of work.
 A few days before the big day, most of your belongings should be ready for transport.
 In all that mess and chaos, you must think about your elementary needs.
 Don’t forget to pack an essential bag that should contain:

 - Plates, bowls, glasses, cups and cutlery for every family member